2014 United States Senate election in Mississippi

 The 2014 United States Senate election in Mississippi was held on November 4, 2014, to elect a member of the United States Senate.
 Incumbent Republican Senator Thad Cochran, first elected in 1978, ran for re-election to a seventh term.
 Primary elections were held on June 3, 2014.

 The election was notable for the contentious Republican primary between Cochran and a Tea Party-backed challenger, Chris McDaniel.
 After neither Cochran nor McDaniel received 50% of the vote in the primary, a runoff election was held on June 24, 2014.
-After narrowly defeating McDaniel in the runoff, Cochran defeated Democratic nominee Travis Childers, a former congressman, with 60% of the vote.
+After narrowly defeating McDaniel in the runoff, Cochran defeated Democratic nominee Travis Childers, a former congressman, with nearly 60% of the vote.

 Background

 Thad Cochran was first elected to the Senate with a plurality of the vote in a three-way race in 1978.
 He was reelected with at least 61% of the vote in 1984, 1990, 1996, 2002, and 2008.

 Cochran was the last incumbent senator up for reelection in 2014 to declare whether he would run, causing widespread speculation that he would retire.
 Despite being urged to declare his intentions, Cochran said in August 2013, "I don't have a fixed date.
 But [I will decide] by the end of the year.
 You don't want to rush into these things."
 On November 12, he announced that he would reveal his plans by the end of the month.
 On December 6, he confirmed that he would run.

 Cochran's fundraising ability, powerful Senate committee assignments, and very high approval ratings meant that he was considered "unbeatable".
 Mississippi Democratic Party Chairman Rickey Cole said that "in the very likely event that he does [run], we don't foresee a major Democratic challenger emerging."
 Had he chosen to retire, a "stampede" was predicted in the Republican primary and Democrats believed that a "properly positioned" candidate could have been competitive in the general election.